MichaelCurrin/nuxt-default-quickstart/README.md

 ?
 Version control system: Git
 ```

-Username was lowercased even though entered as `MichaelCurrin`.
+Username became lowercase even though entered as `MichaelCurrin`.
+The app suggested `Michael Currin`, perhaps from git name rather.
+I don't know how this gets used.

 ## License